tmnestor/unified_vision_processor_minimal/presentation_materials/vision_transformers_slides.md

 **Presenter**: Tod Nestor | August 2025
 **Duration**: 50 minutes (40 min presentation + 10 min Q&A)

 **Notes**: Welcome everyone.
-Let me first explain the business context.
+Today we're exploring a critical technology decision that could transform how we process tax document substantiation.

-In the Australian taxation system, taxpayers claiming deductions must provide substantiation documents if their total claims exceed $300.
-The tax return has 10 deduction categories (D1-D10) covering work-related expenses, investment deductions, and other allowable claims.
+**The Business Challenge**: The Australian Taxation Office processes thousands of expense claim documents daily.
+Taxpayers submit receipts, invoices, and statements to support their deductions, and audit officers must verify these claims by extracting key information from each document.

-Taxpayers submit scanned receipts, invoices, and other documents through the SSD-WRE pipeline to substantiate these deduction claims.
-Taxation audit officers must review these submissions, extracting key fields like supplier names, ABNs, amounts, dates, and expense descriptions to verify claims and categorize them correctly.
+**Current Reality**: This information extraction is currently automated using LayoutLM technology, but we're hitting performance and reliability limits that are creating bottlenecks in the substantiation pipeline.

-Currently, this Information Extraction component uses LayoutLM to automatically extract these fields.
-However, LayoutLM's accuracy and reliability have become critical bottlenecks in the substantiation process.
-Today's PoC explores whether modern Vision Transformers can replace LayoutLM to improve extraction accuracy, reduce manual review workload, and ensure compliant substantiation processing.
+**Today's Question**: Can modern Vision Transformers provide a better solution?
+This PoC presentation will show you the evidence and help inform our technology strategy moving forward.

 ---